Bible translations into Chinese: Late 19th century controversies and development

 In 1865 a committee was appointed in the Chinese capital to translate the New Testament into Beijing Mandarin.
 The members of the committee were John Shaw Burdon, of the Church Missionary Society; Joseph Edkins, of the London Missionary Society; Samuel Isaac Joseph Schereschewsky, of the American Episcopal Church; William Alexander Parsons Martin, of the American Presbyterian Mission, and Henry Blodget of the American Board of Foreign Missions.
-Their task took six years.
+This version became known as the Peking Committee's Version (京委版 (Jīng wěi bǎn)), and would be the first Bible translation in written vernacular Chinese as used in Beijing.
+The task took several years, with the New Testament completed over several volumes in 1870.
+A complete edition of the New Testament was produced after revision in 1872.

 Schereschewsky, the Episcopal bishop of Shanghai, had the benefit of training in Hebrew as a Jewish youth in Europe before his conversion and American seminary study.
 His explanations for the translations of controversial terms influenced later versions.

 The National Bible Society of Scotland sponsored a translation of the New Testament by Griffith John of Hankou.
 The Delegates version, while attractively literary, was considered too learned to be understood by ordinary Chinese.
 On the other hand, the Mandarin colloquial version was not in a style which Chinese think should be employed in writing on a sacred subject.
 John's translation aimed to strike a happy medium between the two.

 In the midst of these controversies, H. L. Mackenzie, a medical missionary who was stationed at the English Presbyterian Church's Swatow Mission in China, was actively translating the scriptures into the Swatow dialect.
 Mackenzie, who worked alongside other missionaries such as George Smith and J.C.
 Gibson, specifically undertook the task of translating the Epistles of John and Jude from the New Testament.